YetOpen/yii2-usuario-ldap/README.md

 * **secondLdapConfig**: if specified this is used as LDAP server for sync the local users, if not specified this is equal to _ldapConfig_
 * **syncUsersToLdap**: if TRUE changes to local users are synchronized to the second LDAP server.
 This includes creation and deletion of an user
 * **defaultUserId**: if `createLocalUsers` is set to FALSE must contain the ID of an user to be used as local.
 Defaults to `-1`
+* **allowPasswordRecovery**: if TRUE it will enable password recovery process, otherwise it will redirect the LDAP users to the url specified in `passwrdRecoveryRedirect`.
+Defaults to FALSE.
+* **passwordRecoveryRedirect**: when `allowPasswordRecovery` is set to FALSE specifies the URL where the user will be redirected when trying to recover the password.
+This parameter will be processed by yii\helpers\Url::to().